ARoese/foodfetcher/README.md

 and admin accounts.

 setup:

 `npx auth` -- generate your own an auth secret

 `npx prisma db push` -- generate a new prisma db.
-The DB file will be in the untracked `data` diretory `npx prisma db seed -- --fake` -- (optional) seed the prisma db with test data `npx next dev` -- run a typical next dev server
+The DB file will be in the untracked `data` directory

+`npx prisma db seed -- --fake` -- (optional) seed the prisma db with test data

+`npx next dev` -- run a typical next dev server